-On 25 July 2017, the Parent Company signed a new agreement to modify the original syndicated loan signed in April 2013.
-This agreement implies changes in interest rates and maturity dates.
-The maturity date for the contract was modified to July 15, 2022.
+On 25 July 2017, the Parent Company signed a new agreement to modify the original syndicated loan agreement signed in April 2013.
+This agreement implies changes in interest rates and payment dates.
+The maturity date for the contract was 15 July 2022.

-Lastly, on 11 May 2018, the Parent Company signed a new agreement to modify the original syndicated loan agreement signed in April 2013.
-This agreement implies changes in clauses of the agreement, without altering economic terms, maturities, drawdowns and allowing dividend distribution.
+On 11 May 2018, the Parent Company signed a new agreement to modify the original syndicated loan agreement signed in April 2013.
+This agreement implies changes in clauses of the agreement, without altering economic terms, maturities, drawdowns and allowing interim dividend distribution.